Royals vs. Mariners Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has hit safely in seven straight games.
-In his last 10 outings he is batting .415 with three doubles, four home runs, four walks and 10 RBI.
+- Witt Jr. hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 games he is hitting .366 with three doubles, four home runs, four walks and 12 RBI.

 Witt Jr. Recent Games